klu4ic/ansible_hw/README.md

 # ansible_hw

-Ansible HoomeWork for the EPAM course
+Ansible HomeWork for the EPAM course